Table of Contents

 Symptoms of pleurisy

-Chest pain is the main symptom of pleurisy.
-The pain can be sharp and sudden.
-It can occur with certain actions, such as a cough or deep breath.
-Ongoing chest pain and shortness of breath are common.
-You also might have a fever or other aches.
-A broader range of symptoms depends on the cause of pleurisy.
+The main symptom of pleurisy is chest pain.
+It can be sharp and sudden.
+It is painful to cough or take a deep breath.
+Ongoing chest pain is common.
+Shortness of breath is common, too.
+You might develop a fever or other aches.
+More symptoms depend on the cause of pleurisy.

 What causes pleurisy?

 Pleurisy is often caused by an infection.
-The infection could be viral, such as from the flu.
-It could be bacterial, like pneumonia or tuberculosis (TB).
-People who have a disease from asbestos also can get pleurisy.
+The infection could be viral (flu).
+It could be bacterial (pneumonia or tuberculosis).
+Other causes include:

 How is pleurisy diagnosed?

-Your doctor will review your medical history.
-He or she will also will perform a physical exam.
-Sometimes they can hear the tissues rubbing with a stethoscope.
-Based on these results, the doctor can order several tests.
+Contact your doctor if you have pleurisy symptoms.
+Your doctor will do a physical exam.
+He or she will ask you questions about your medical history.
+Your doctor will listen to your lungs with a stethoscope.
+He or she can hear the lining rubbing together.
+Based on these results, your doctor can order several tests.
 These include:

 - Blood test.
 An infection may show up in your blood.
-The test also can detect autoimmune disorders, such as rheumatoid disease or lupus.
+The test also can detect autoimmune disorders.
+This includes rheumatoid arthritis or lupus.
 Pleurisy could be a symptom of both conditions.

 - X-ray.
 Your doctor can use an X-ray to get a picture of your chest.
-This will show if there is something in the space between the tissues (pleural space).
-Pneumothorax occurs when air or gas get in that space.
-Lung disease or lung injury can cause this condition.
+This will show if there is something in the space between the lining.
+There may be air or gas in the area.
+That condition is called a pneumothorax.
+Lung disease or a lung injury can cause this condition.

-- The doctor can also use sound waves to get a picture of your chest.
-The clearer view may detect a pleural effusion.
+- Your doctor may use sound waves to get a picture of your chest.
+The view may detect a pleural effusion.
 You can get this when fluid builds up in the pleural space.

-- Computerized tomography (CT) scan.
-This can check for other causes of pleurisy.
-A chest CT may find a blood clot in the lung (called a pulmonary embolism).
+- Computerized tomography (CT).
+This checks for other causes of pleurisy.
+A chest CT may find a blood clot in the lung.
+This condition is called a pulmonary embolism.
 It also could find hemothorax.
 This occurs when blood gets in the pleural space.
 It can be caused by a chest injury, chest surgery, or lung cancer.

 - Electrocardiogram (ECG or EKG).
-Your doctor may want to rule out heart problems or defects.
+This test will help your doctor rule out heart problems or defects.